 “Service deepens our democracy.
 Service brings us closer to the full promise of America’s founding.
 Service builds on itself.
 And long after you graduate, I hope that you will carry forward the FSU legacy of service,” Austin said.
 “We need you to become doctors and nurses who’ll heal the sick.
 We need you to become lawyers who’ll fight for change.
 We need you to become entrepreneurs who’ll make our economy work for all Americans.
 We need you to become teachers who’ll pass on the mighty gift of education.
 And yes—we need some of you to stand up, and to salute, and to defend the United States by joining the greatest fighting force in history.
 You’ll do it your way.
 And you’ll contribute to something bigger than yourself.”

 Following commencement, guests were feted at a luncheon hosted by the university.

 Austin’s visit to the area highlighted the DOD’s focus on the Value of Service to the Nation.
 In addition to delivering remarks at FSU’s commencement, Austin also spent time with Air Force and Army ROTC students.
-He also visited Fort Bragg to meet with U.S. Army Forces Command leaders and families from the 82nd Airborne Division.
+He also visited Fort Liberty to meet with U.S. Army Forces Command leaders and families from the 82nd Airborne Division.
 Additionally, he visited Hampton Primary School and a child development center.